dtaralla/rrise/README.md

 [^0]: WSL2 on Windows 11 is required to run the `bevy_music_visualizer` example

+### Logging
+Rrise uses the [log](https://docs.rs/log/latest/log/index.html) crate for all its logging needs.
+Refer to `log`'s docs for how to use it.

+### Wwise project identifiers
+Checkout the [rrise-headers](/rrise-headers) crate to automatically generate your Wwise project structure as namespaced Rust constants!

 ### Examples
 - Minimal example showcasing how to initialize the sound engine, start a moving source and terminate it
 - Doppler effect example showcasing RTPCs